 What Are the Risks?

-There are no known risks or dangers to using a pulse oximeter when the values are reviewed and monitored by a competent health professional.
+There are no known risks or dangers of using a pulse oximeter when the values are reviewed and monitored by a competent health professional.